ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/client/patches/how-to-work-with-patch-requests.markdown

 {CODE patch_command_data@Common.cs /}

-We highly recommend using scripts with parameters, that allows RavenDB to cache scripts and therefor enhance performance
+We highly recommend using scripts with parameters, that allows RavenDB to cache scripts and therefor boost performance

 {CODE patch_request@Common.cs /}